island-is/handbook/docs/api-design-guide/documentation.md

 ## Describe error handling

-Provide information on which [HTTP status codes] a client consuming your service can expect the API to return, and provide information on application defined errors and how the errors are presented to clients.
+Provide information on which HTTP status codes a client consuming your service can expect the API to return, and provide information on application defined errors and how the errors are presented to clients.
-See [Errors] for recommendations.
+See [Errors] for further details.

 ## Provide feedback mechanism